mgks/docmd/docs/configuration.md

   outputDir: 'site',

   theme: {
-    name: 'default',        // Name of the built-in theme to use (e.g., 'default', 'classic')
+    name: 'sky',            // Name of the built-in theme to use (e.g., 'sky', 'default')
     defaultMode: 'light',   // 'light' or 'dark'
     enableModeToggle: true, // Show UI button to toggle light/dark modes
     customCss: [            // Array of paths to your custom CSS files